 You will never run from anything in your life faster than you’ll run from trying to figure out how to let go of someone you love and miss every day.
-It goes against your DNA and the very fiber of your being.
+It goes against your DNA and the very fiber of your being, deeply affecting your emotional state, often bringing you to a breaking point.
 How can you just let go of your home, your engine, your wheels, your legs… your emotional air supply – HOW?

 Although it’s not easy, we can deal with finding out that we need to get surgery to repair something that is physically broken.
 But if we’re told that we need to get a limb amputated immediately… that’s obviously a whole different story.